 Researching, getting and installing new windows can seem like a daunting task, but taking advantage of the proper windows is well worth it.
 Here are a few extra ideas to consider when replacing your windows in the winter:

-- Make sure you know the winter installation procedures from Pella of Kansas City for Pella product installations.
+- Make sure you know the winter installation procedures from Pella of Overland Park for Pella product installations.
 They’ll let you know how to best prepare for installation.
 Knowing what to expect before installation will make sure that you and the installer can work as quickly as possible during the job.

 - Consider closing off the room where replacement windows are being installed to lower the impact of temperature changes in the rest of your home.
 This can be easily done by shutting the door to the area where the window is being placed.